grzesiek-galezowski/tdd-ebook/manuscript/190_Why_do_we_need_composability.md

 )
 ```

 Noticed something funny about the last few examples?
 If not, here goes an explanation: in the last few examples, we have twisted the behaviors of our application in wacky ways, but all of this took place in the composition code!
 We did not have to modify any other existing classes!
-True, we had to write a new class called `NoAlarm`, but did not need to modify any other code than the composition code to make objects if this new class work with objects of existing classes!
+True, we had to write a new class called `NoAlarm`, but did not need to modify any other code than the composition code to make objects of this new class work with objects of existing classes!

 This ability to change the behavior of our application just by changing the way objects are composed together is extremely powerful (although you will always be able to achieve it only to certain extent), especially in evolutionary, incremental design, where we want to evolve some pieces of code with as little as possible other pieces of code having to realize that the evolution takes place.
 This ability can be achieved only if our system consists of composable objects, thus the need for composability -- an answer to a question raised at the beginning of this chapter.